IVI-M/R-Ottawa/README.md

 ### News:

+2021-05-01: THIS PORTAL IS NO LONGER UPDATED.
+PLEASE HEAD TO THE NEW "R4GC (Use R!)
+Community portal" HERE: https://open-canada.github.io/UseR/

 2021-02-27: GC employees, head to [https://gccode.ssc-spc.gc.ca/r4gc](https://gccode.ssc-spc.gc.ca/r4gc) for more resources and codes related to R coding and usage at GC!
 Join us for informal 'Lunch and Learn's meet-ups every Friday at 11:30. - See [GCcollab](https://gccollab.ca/groups/activity/7071541) for more information.